 When you view a property, you’re sure to be taken in by the cosmetic things such as carpets, furnishings, and what color you’d repaint that awful living room wall.

 However, if you approach your viewing with an eagle eye, you could get ahead of the game — and potentially spy some major issues.
 Check taps and light switches, and keep an eye out for signs of humidity or mold.
 This is especially true in the bathroom, basement, and attic.
 Also, check the foundation of the home, the ceilings, and window- and doorframes; any necessary repairs could be expensive.

 Note: as for those attractive furnishings and appliances that caught your eye, they’re not usually included in the purchase price.
 But your agent can expertly negotiate your offer to give you a chance at keeping those lovely curtains, or that state-of-the-art washing machine.

 5. Survey the house

 Asbestos can be a problem in older homes in the Netherlands.
 Though the government aims to have it eliminated by 2024, it can quickly turn a great buy into a dud.

 6. Insure your new home

 There are a number of insurances you might consider (or need): insurance in the case of death, insurance in the case of disability for work, and unemployment insurance.

 However, being the owner of a house, you should also arrange homeowner’s insurance, household insurance, and liability insurance.
 There are a number of insurance providers in the Netherlands that offer these policies, including:

 7. Take care of your mortgage

-One final thing that will serve you well in the long-term: once you’ve gone through the process of arranging your mortgage (which can take a few weeks, but is made immeasurably smoother with the assistance of a mortgage broker), and you finally own your dream home, it’s a good idea to think about after-care.
+However, one final thing that will serve you well in the long-term: once you’ve gone through the process of arranging your mortgage, it’s a good idea to think about after-care.
 Periodically look at your mortgage, or let a professional do this.
 Your personal situation could change, your financial situation could change, and the types of mortgages available could change.